jcarlos-prieto/niliBOX/README.md

 - `distrib/make-distrib-windows.bat` to generate a Windows distribution from Windows
 - `distrib/make-distrib-linux` to generate a Linux distribution from Linux
 - `distrib/make-distrib-linux-hl` to generate a Linux headless (text mode) distribution from Linux
+- `distrib/make-distrib-armlinux` to generate an ARM Linux distribution from ARM Linux
+- `distrib/make-distrib-armlinux-hl` to generate an ARM Linux headless (text mode) distribution from ARM Linux
 - `distrib/make-distrib-android` to generate an Android distribution from Linux
 - `distrib/make-distrib-macos` to generate a macOS distribution from macOS
 - `distrib/make-distrib-ios` to generate an iOS distribution from macOS